BlueSpire/Durandal/README.md

 ## Documentation

 We're just getting started here, so there's not a ton of documenation yet.
 But, we are working on it with a vengence.
-It's all located in the Wiki, so have a look there.
+It's all located in the (wiki)[https://github.com/EisenbergEffect/Durandal/wiki], so have a look there.

 ##Samples